 *caught year-round, though most frequent September-May

 Barracuda - Lean, mean, hard fighting machines, the toothy Barracuda in Bocas del Toro get huge and have a veracious appetite.
-They are commonly associated with ciguatera (a neuro-toxin) in other regions of the world, but we don’t get that here!
+In other regions of the world, they are commonly associated with ciguatera (a neuro-toxin), but we don’t get that here!
 The Bocas Cudas are surprisingly tasty!

 *caught year round